Segs/Segs/docs/CONTRIBUTING.md

 Unsure where to begin contributing to SEGS?
 You can start by looking through these `good-first-issue` and `wishlist` issues:

-* [Good First Issue issues][good-first-issue] - issues which should only require a small number of lines of code, and a test or two.
+* [Good First Issue](https://github.com/Segs/Segs/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) - issues which should only require a small number of lines of code, and a test or two.
-* [Wish List issues][wishlist] - issues which should be a bit more involved than `good-first-issue` issues.
+* [Wishlist issues](https://github.com/Segs/Segs/issues?q=is%3Aopen+is%3Aissue+label%3Awishlist) - issues which should be a bit more involved than `good-first-issue` issues.
+These are issues that the SEGS core development team would love to implement or fix, but can't prioritize currently.

 Both issue lists are sorted by total number of comments.
 While not perfect, number of comments is a reasonable proxy for impact a given change will have.